 Try split testing your sample alongside an offer.

 41. Short Copy or Long? – It has been the rallying cry of copywriters and marketers for ages.
 Which copy sells better?
-The answer is “it depends”.
-It depends on not just who you’re engaging, but what market you’re in, and who you’re serving with your offer.
+The answer is “it depends.”
+It depends on not just who you’re engaging, but also on what market you’re in and who you’re serving with your offer.
 Marketing Experiments created a short vs. long copy matrix some time ago that used empirical data and various case studies to arrive at their conclusion:

 In a nutshell, if you’re selling “want-oriented” products that don’t require a large investment or commitment, you’ll do better with short copy.
 More need-oriented points, particularly medical, housing, insurance or other types of offers do well with longer copy.
 Not sure where your market falls on the spectrum?
 Split test both and see which works best.

 42. Broad or Segmented Offer – If you’ve studied sales funnels, paths-to-purchase and other online behaviors, you’ll know that a broad offer isn’t always the ideal choice, particularly if a customer returns to a site or spends an inordinate amount of time looking for something.